15 Nov 2023

 Navigazione Laghi, with a view to promoting the welcome and mobility on board its fleet for travellers with disabilities and reduced mobility, has launched an ambitious project aimed at identifying all the solutions to offer them a comfortable and pleasant journey, while taking into account the inevitable structural and technical limitations of older ships.
-Over 18,000 passengers with disabilities travelled aboard the Navigazione Laghi boats in 2017 and this figure certainly represents a positive element that demonstrates the goodness of the path already started by the Lakes Management, but it can also be a further stimulus to develop improvement solutions. the quality of the services provided.
+Over 18,000 passengers with disabilities travelled aboard the Navigazione Laghi boats in 2017 and this figure certainly represents a positive element that demonstrates the goodness of the path already started by the Lakes Management, but it can also be a further incentive to develop solutions to improve the quality of the provided services.

 To date, the majority of ships in the Lake Navigation fleet are easily accessible.